nosoyungato/CS50-HarvardX/README.md

 # CS50-HarvardX
+## What is this?
-Repository where I'll be showing my progress taking Harvard's Introduction to Computer Science course
+This is the repository where I'll be showing my progress taking Harvard's Introduction to Computer Science course.

+## Why do this?
+Writing my notes here in a way other people can understand, helps me undestand the class better and it motivates me.